 Enter the total variable costs and change in quantity into the marginal cost calculator below.
 This calculator estimates the marginal cost.
-Marginal cost refers to the cost of producing 1 additional unit, or cost change per unit.
+This calculator can also determine the change in variable costs or quantity given the other variables.

 Marginal Cost Formula